 The solar lantern market in Kenya grew by over 200% between 2009 – 2013

 Lighting Kenya I enabled the Kenyan solar market to develop into one of the most attractive in Africa.
-Firstly, we conducted market intelligence studies that the private sector requested, demonstrating the vast opportunities in this market.
-We offered business development services to companies entering the market to help them develop and fine-tune their business models, sales and marketing strategies, as well as their product distribution networks.
+At first, we conducted market intelligence studies as requested by the private sector, demonstrating the vast opportunities in this market.
+We also offered business development services to companies to help them develop and fine-tune their business models, sales and marketing strategies, as well as their product distribution networks.
 These outreach activities and events forged links between manufacturers, distributors and bulk buyers.

 To ensure the stability of the market, we followed-up by identifying and training technicians across Kenya, who were then connected with product manufacturers and distributors to provide after-sales maintenance support.
 Further activities have included research into the role of women both as consumers and potential distributors of solar lights.